konohaclaudio/konohaclaudio/README.md

 >
 > It is about understanding problems, designing systems and creating technology that generates real value.

-Most of the software I build lives in private repositories because it powers real businesses and real users.

-I enjoy transforming complex requirements into reliable, maintainable and scalable digital products.

 ---

 # ✍️ Random Dev Quote